Peronospora hyoscyami f.sp. tabacina: Symptoms

 Tobacco plants with an upright position of small patches of the seed bed are typically early signs of blue mold.
 These leaves are usually 2-4 cm in diameter, and normally spotted with yellow, gray, or a bluish mold in the lower surface.
 Younger plants that are up to four weeks old and are affected by the disease are easily killed by the oomycete.
 Older plants become deformed and dark, indicating that parts of the plant are dead.
 In more severe cases the stem and root become infected and turn to a brownish color.
 The observation of downy mold in the lower surface of the leaf is the most reliable symptom of blue mold.
 Downy mold carries thousands of small reproductive units called conidia If conidia forms at different spots in the seedbed an outbreak is more than likely to occur.
 The symptoms usually take place before it's obvious.
 The symptoms evolve rapidly and are typically noticeable over night.

 The oomycete frequently takes place when the vein of the leaves reaches vascular tissue of the stem, causing weakness and lodging.
 This infection is called "systemic infection".
 The infection causes a stunt in growth and the leaves become narrow and short.
 The vascular system of the plants usually turns brown in color and the weakened stalk usually causing the stalk to fall over.

 The mould is highly weather sensitive.
 During the time when the weather is cool, wet, or overcast the disease can evolve in a greenhouse or field.
 The disease spreads rapidly because of the pathogen.
 The rate of continental spread is based on the potential for high levels of inoculum and effective wind spores.
 When the weather is clear, dry, and hot the disease usually stops spreading and more than likely stops all together.

 Spreading the disease

 A major way blue mold spreads is by the distribution of infected transplants.
-Even though they may appear to be healthy they can still hold the infection.
+Even though they may appear to be healthy, they can still harbor the infection.
 Farmers generally buy transplants from other growers, and take risks of possibly buying diseased plants.
-If these plants are diseased they are risking their other plants of getting blue mold.
-This can affect their entire region of their tobacco plants.
+If these plants are diseased they are risking their other plants' getting blue mold.

-A five to seven-day symptom-free plant takes place before the first appearance of a diseased plant is visible.
-When weather conditions are reasonable, a second set of spores evolves around a seven to a ten-day period.
-If these plants are not chemically treated quickly, the cycle may be repeated several times during the growing season.
+A plant may remain symptom-free for five to seven days, before the first appearance of disease.
+When weather conditions are reasonable, a second set of spores evolves in seven to ten days.
+If these plants are not chemically treated, the cycle may be repeated several times during the growing season.
 This can cause a huge epidemic causing many plants to be infected.
 Blue mold has been found to appear three times each week from March to August.